simodf7/runphi_coral/README.md

   > Directory with all the "To Build Components" (U-Boot, Buildroot, Linux, Qemu, Jailhouse, ...)
 - custom_build
   > Builds mirror directory with custom files (defconfig files, default_dts, cell_configs, ...)
-- environment_cfgs
-  > Configuration files describing all the components of the environment
 - install
   > It is used as an overlay directory for the rootfs.
 Anything that you want to add to the target filesystem should be here (e.g., kernel modules, scripts, network configuration)
 - output